 The existing early care and education (ECE) system does a disservice to the educators — largely women and often women of color — who nurture and facilitate learning for millions of the nation’s youngest children every day.
 Despite their important, complex labor, early educators’ working conditions undermine their well-being and create devastating financial insecurity well into retirement age.
 These conditions also jeopardize their ability to work effectively with children.

 As we find ourselves in the middle of a global pandemic, child care has been hailed as essential, yet policy responses to COVID-19 have mostly ignored educators themselves, leaving most to choose between their livelihood and their health.
 Unlike public schools, when child care programs close, there’s no guarantee that early educators will continue to be paid.
 Even as many providers try to keep their doors open to ensure their financial security, the combination of higher costs to meet safety protocols and lower revenue from fewer children enrolled is leading to job losses and program closures.
 Many of these closures and lost jobs are expected to become permanent.
 Over the course of the first eight months of the pandemic, 166,000 jobs in the child care industry were lost.
-As of October 2020, the industry was only 83 percent as large as it was in February, before the pandemic began.8CSCCE calculation of women employees in the child day care services industry between February 2020 and August 2020.
+As of October 2020, the industry was only 83 percent as large as it was in February, before the pandemic began.1CSCCE calculation of women employees in the child day care services industry between February 2020 and August 2020.
 Bureau of Labor Statistics.
 (2020).
 Data Viewer: Women employees, thousands, child day care services, seasonally adjusted.
 Retrieved from https://beta.bls.gov/dataViewer/view/timeseries/CES6562440010.

 Why is the ECE workforce expected to shoulder so much of the care and education crisis in this country, with so little concern for their own safety and well-being?
-It is no coincidence that this expectation falls on early educators, who are poorer, less organized as a workforce, and more likely to be women of color than teachers of older children.9Whitebook, M., Austin, L.J.E., & Williams, A. (2020).
+It is no coincidence that this expectation falls on early educators, who are poorer, less organized as a workforce, and more likely to be women of color than teachers of older children.2Whitebook, M., Austin, L.J.E., & Williams, A. (2020).
 Is child care safe when school isn’t?
 Ask an early educator.
 Berkeley, CA: Center for the Study of Child Care Employment, University of California, Berkeley.
-Retrieved from https://cscce.berkeley.edu/is-child-care-safe-when-school-isnt-ask-an-early-educator/.
+Retrieved from https://cscce.berkeley.edu/publications/data-snapshot/california-child-care-in-crisis-covid-19/.

 Even before the COVID-19 pandemic struck, the historical and pervasive undervaluing of labor performed by women and especially women of color had created one of the most underpaid workforces in the United States.
 Economic insecurity is widespread among the ECE workforce, regardless of years of tenure in the field or higher education degrees.
-And as difficult as it is for anyone to be an early educator in America, it’s even worse for Black and Latina women, who face persistent wage gaps and belong to communities hardest hit by the pandemic.10Obinna, D. (2020).
+And as difficult as it is for anyone to be an early educator in America, it’s even worse for Black and Latina women, who face persistent wage gaps and belong to communities hardest hit by the pandemic.3Obinna, D. (2020).
 “Essential and undervalued: health disparities of African American women in the COVID-19 era.”
 Ethnicity & Health.
 DOI: 10.1080/13557858.2020.1843604.